 - Add in vanilla and sweetened condensed milk.
 Continue whisking.2/3 cups sweetened condensed milk, 1 tbsp vanilla

 - Add in flour, baking powder, cornstarch, and baking soda.
 Fold using a spatula until just combined.
-Do not overmix!1 cup + 3 tbsp all-purpose flour, 1 tsp baking powder, 2 tsp cornstarch, 1/2 tsp baking soda
+Do not overmix!2 cups all-purpose flour, 1 tsp baking powder, 1 tbsp cornstarch, 1/2 tsp baking soda

-- Toss in chocolate chips and fold.3/4 cup chocolate chips
+- Toss in chocolate chips and fold.3/4 cup semi-sweet chocolate chips

 - Bake 6 cookies at a time for 7-9 minutes.
 The outside will look a light brown, and the inside will look soft.